Conesus Amusement Hall

 Conesus Amusement Hall, now known as Conesus Town Hall, is a historic multi-purpose community hall located at Conesus in Livingston County, New York.
 It was completed in 1888 and is a 1-story, three-by-four-bay frame structure, approximately 30 feet by 70 feet.
+Since the 1980s, the hall has also served as the offices for the town government.

 It was listed on the National Register of Historic Places in 2005.